 How did chopsticks become the symbol of Chinese family laws?
 According to a Chinese belief, a country has its state laws and a family has its rules.
-But how did chopsticks come to symbolize family laws?
+But how did chopsticks come to symbolize these family rules?

 Let’s have a look at what could give chopsticks such importance that they eventually over time became the symbol of family laws.
 Generally, chopsticks are made of bamboo, wood, and sometimes metal.
 They generally come in a normal size for eating, a smaller size for children, and a large size for cooking.